I Should Have Known Better: On film

-The song is performed in the train compartment scene of A Hard Day's Night.
+The song is performed in the train's brake coach scene of A Hard Day's Night.
 It was in fact filmed in a van, with crew members rocking the vehicle to simulate the action of a train in motion.
-Paul McCartney is seen lip-syncing in the song, both in the train scene and in the live performance at the end of the film, despite not singing in the actual recording.
+Paul McCartney is seen lip-synching in the song, both in the train scene and in the live performance at the end of the film, despite not singing in the actual recording.